Assistant Vice President for Research & Technology Agreements - 509805

 • Serve as a member of ORED’s senior leadership team

 • Represent ORED on UA’s Policy Management Committee

 • Maintain the Institution’s profile in the federal System for Awards Management (SAM)

 • Other duties as requested or assigned

-• J.D. degree from an accredited law school, licensed to practice law in the state of Alabama with a minimum of fifteen (15) years of relevant experience
+• J.D. degree from an accredited law school, licensed to practice law in the state of Alabama or must become a member of the Alabama Bar within one year of the date of hire.
+Minimum of fifteen (15) years of relevant experience.

 • Demonstrated compliance experience with federal and state regulations, policies and guidelines related to research